17 Unique Things to do in Condesa, Mexico City

 4. Eat satisfyingly crispy shrimp tacos at El Pescadito

 El Pescadito is known to have the best shrimp tacos in the city.
 Crispy little morsels of deep fried shrimp go perfectly with the house made coleslaw and corn tortilla.
 Dress it up to your liking, with white onions, shallots, pico de gallo and sauces, and take your first bite to see why they are so famous.
-The treasured institution opened their first location in 1997!
+The treasured institution opened its first location in 1997!

 5. Sip cocktails at one of the World's 50 Best Bars